-I became aware of a problem three days into our stay when I received a call from the La Quinta asking me when I was checking in.
+I became aware of a problem three days into our stay when I received a call from La Quinta asking me when I was checking in.
 I told the La Quinta representative that I had canceled the reservation.
 He told me that I had to contact Expedia to resolve this issue.

 Then I called Expedia and asked the agent if she would please make sure that the La Quinta hotel received the information about the cancellation.

 The La Quinta management says that it will only refund the last night of my stay.

 Even if I hadn’t canceled, the cancellation terms show the hotel can only charge me for one night plus tax.
 However, Expedia charged me $1,968 and only refunded me $198, which is the one night rate plus taxes and fees.